MarcWeber/dummy/README.md

 raising page.
 Then start supporting the languages which get funded first.

-2) describe the package recipes & instantiation, how dependencies could be resolved and implement a prototype targeting [http://brew.sh/](Homebrew- OSX) and [http://nixos.org](Nix packaging system) which runs on linux, darwin, cygwin etc.
+2) describe the package recipes & instantiation, how dependencies could be resolved and implement a prototype targeting [Homebrew- OSX](http://brew.sh/) and [Nix packaging system](http://nixos.org) which runs on linux, darwin, cygwin etc.

 3) abstract over nix store location, so that binaries can be installed into